AlexieGalaxys/MaxieDoge/README.md

 ### Hai there! 👋

-I'm Alexie, a random person on the internet aiming to become a developer!
+I'm Maxie, a random person on the internet aiming to become a developer!
 - 🧠I have knowledge in:
   - Python
   - HTML & CSS